dsogburn/sans-index-creator/README.md

 Core Extraction Logic: Originally created by [Ge0rg3](https://github.com/Ge0rg3/sans-index-creator).

 Compact Formatter: Added by [dsogburn](https://github.com/dsogburn) to optimize the index for physical exam use.

 ---

+## ⚖️ Disclaimer & Academic Integrity
+This tool is a formatter designed to help students organize their own personal study notes.
+- **User Responsibility:** Users are responsible for ensuring their use of this tool complies with the SANS/GIAC Academic Integrity Policy.
+- **No Content Included:** This repository does NOT contain SANS courseware, copyrighted text, or exam content.
+- **Usage:** This script should only be used with data the student has generated themselves from their own legally obtained course materials.

+---